Maximize your muscle gains and minimize muscle breakdown with an all-natural BCAA stack.

-- L-Leucine+ (Ajipure® and NutriGenesis®), 1500 mg
+- L-Leucine+ (Ajipure® and NutriGenesis®),1500 mg

-- L-Isoleucine+ (Ajipure® and NutriGenesis®), 750 mg
+- L-Isoleucine+ (Ajipure® and NutriGenesis®),750 mg

-- L-Valine+ (Ajipure® and NutriGenesis®), 750 mg
+- L-Valine+ (Ajipure® and NutriGenesis®),750 mg

 Performance Lab® BCAA supplies a muscle-optimized 2:1:1 ratio of L-leucine, L-isoleucine, and L-valine as easy-to-absorb Ajipure® and bio-enhanced NutriGenesis® amino acids.

-Two mistakes many BCAA supplements make: (1) they often supply low-grade BCAA forms that fail to fully and efficiently absorb, and (2) they supply their BCAAs at skewed ratios unbacked by clinical research.
+Two mistakes many BCAA supplements make: 1.
+They often supply low-grade BCAA forms that fail to fully and efficiently absorb, and 2.
+They supply their BCAAs at skewed ratios unbacked by clinical research.

-Muscle tissue is naturally comprised of a 2:1:1 ratio of L-leucine, L-isoleucine, and L-valine; however, because L-leucine is the most anabolic of the BCAAs, many supplements overdo it by ratioing their formulas at 4:1:1 and even 10:1:1 composites in favor of L-leucine.
+Muscle tissue is naturally comprised of a 2:1:1 ratio of L-leucine, L-isoleucine, and L-valine; however, because L-leucine is the most anabolic of the BCAAs, many supplements overdo it by rationing their formulas at 4:1:1 and even 10:1:1 composites in favor of L-leucine.